jhchee/MakanMana/README.md

 Makan Mana,
-An app to help you decide where to eat.
+an app to help you decide where to eat.